MikroElektronika/mikrosdk_click_v2/clicks/rgbdriver/DETAILS.md

 ## Examples Description

-> This app sets the brightness over rgb value.
+> This application sets the brightness over RGB value.

 **The demo application is composed of two sections :**

 ### Application Init

-> Driver initialize.
+> Initializes driver and logger, and configures the click board.

 ```c